Skyscanner/backpack-android/docs/Rating/README.md

 *Please note that on some sizes subtitles disabled*.

 - `ratingOrientation` - defines orientation of the layout.
-- `ratingSize` - defines dimensions of the layout.
+- `ratingSize` - the dimensions of the layout
 - `ratingValue` - A float value in `[0.0-10.0]` range.
 If the value exceeds the boundaries, it'll be clamped.